 Biography (Third-Person Narrative)

-Tengyuan Liang is the JP Gan Professor of Econometrics and Statistics in the Wallman Society of Fellows at the University of Chicago Booth School of Business.
-His research focuses on the statistical and computational foundations of AI, as well as the reliable applications of AI in business and economics.
+Tengyuan Liang is a Professor of Econometrics and Statistics in the Wallman Society of Fellows at the University of Chicago Booth School of Business.
+His research focuses on the statistical and computational foundations of AI and its reliable applications in business and economics.
 He has published in leading journals in applied mathematics, economics, machine learning, and statistics.
+He received the CAREER award from NSF Division of Mathematical Sciences for his work on modern statistical learning paradigms.
+He served as an Associate Editor for the Journal of the American Statistical Association and the Operations Research, on the Editorial Board of the Journal of Machine Learning Research.

 What I Study